gSchool/DNA-release-2/05-survey/01-survey.survey.md

 * type: multiple-choice
 * id: d632d96f-039d-4be7-8558-3a215decb309
-* title: Virtual Session Loss
+* title: Time Commitment 1
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-The loss of virtual sessions did not impact your understanding of the content.
+I feel comfortable with the time commitment Module 102 required:

 ##### !end-question